 2. This Agreement shall be interpreted and applied in a manner that does not undermine relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies and that promotes coherence and coordination with those instruments, frameworks and bodies.

-3. The legal status of non-parties to the Convention or any other related agreements with regard to those instruments is not affected by this Agreement.
+[3.
+The legal status of non-parties to the Convention or any other related agreements with regard to those instruments is not affected by this Agreement.]

 Article 4 bis